-Greece was amazing and even though we only went to Athens and Santorini, it was everything we wanted and more!
-This guide will show you the best things to do in Athens, Greece and help you plan the perfect Greece itinerary.
+Greece was amazing and even though we only went to Athens and did the best things in Santorini, it was everything we wanted and more!
+If you only have 2-3 days in Athens, this guide will show you the best things to do in Athens and help you plan the perfect Greece itinerary for 3 days.

-In addition to the best things to do in Athens, there are tips on the best places to stay in Athens, the best restaurants and epic bars in Athens too!
+In addition to the best things to do in Athens, there are tips on the best day trips from Athens, the best places to stay in Athens, the best restaurants and the best bars in Athens too!

-This city really surprised me because any time I read blogs, everyone pretty much said that Athens wasn’t that great and made it seem like you shouldn’t waste time there and head straight for the islands.
+This city really surprised me because on all the blogs I read, they mentioned their disdain for Athens.
+They all made it seem like you shouldn’t waste time there and head straight for the islands.

-I strongly disagree.
-We really loved this beautiful city with ancient ruins juxtaposed on modern streets, tons of things to see, do and eat – not only visiting the amazing Acropolis (which you definitely should!)
+Well, I strongly disagree.
+We really loved this beautiful city with its ancient ruins juxtaposed on modern streets, tons of things to see, do and eat in Athens – beyond just visiting the amazing Acropolis (which you definitely should!)

 Pin for later!

 How to get to Athens city from the Airport:

 There are a few ways you can get to the Athens city center:

 1. Use a Taxi or Uber.
 This is obviously the most expensive option but will be a little quicker and more convenient for you if you have a lot of luggage.
 It’ll take about 45 minutes and should cost roughly €40.

 2. Use the train.
 From the airport, your metro ticket will cost €10 and you can take it directly to the metro station closest to where you’re staying and then either walk or grab a cab from there to your accommodation.